 Mayo High School Grad Signs Temporary Contract

 (Rochester Minn.) – The Rochester Honkers announced today the signing of utility player Michael Michalak from Des Moines Area Community College.
-He is a hometown product who graduated from Rochester Mayo High school in 2015.
+He is a hometown prospect who graduated from Rochester Mayo High school in 2015.

 Michalak is a 6-foot-3, 185-pound sophomore from Rochester, Minn.
 He started at shortstop for the Mayo High School Spartans every year since his sophomore season.
 That season, he led the team to the Minnesota Class AAA State Tournament, batting .400 through the entire playoffs.
 During his senior season, Michael led the Spartans with a .553 batting average in 11 games.
 He hit three doubles and two triples while driving in eight runs.
 On the base paths, Michalak stole five bases and scored nine runs.